mastodon/documentation/content/en/admin/setup.md

 ```

 {{<hint style="warning">}}
 Prior to Mastodon 4.0, roles were hardcoded to be one of `user`, `moderator`, or `admin`.
 Since Mastodon 4.0, there is a customizable role system, with default roles created for `Moderator`, `Admin`, and `Owner`.
+Names of custom roles are case-sensitive.
 {{</hint>}}

 ### From the command line {#admin-cli}